 How we prepared for the GDPR

-ALLOcloud already has a consistent level of data protection and security across our organization, however it is our aim to be fully compliant with the GDPR.
+ALLOcloud already had a consistent level of data protection and security across our organization, however it was our aim to be fully compliant with the GDPR.
 Our preparation included:

 - Information Audit: in Q1 and Q2 2018, we carried out several sessions of company-wide information audit to identify and assess what personal information we hold, where it comes from, how and why it is processed and if and to whom it is disclosed.